mvdkleijn/Albums/README.txt

 ------------

 In order to run the plugin, you must have Wolf version 0.6.0 or later as it makes use of the new Dispatcher functionality in the core.
-You will also need to have GD Library installed into PHP as there is server side manipulation involved.
+You will also need to have GD Library installed into PHP as there is server side image manipulation involved.
 When you first visit the plugin, it will check the environment for you and display an error if there is a problem.